alxlives/ruby_teste/README.md

 ruby bin/rails server
 ```

-4) open the browser and access the server running path (default http://localhost:3000).
+4) Open the browser and access the server running path (default http://localhost:3000).
 If it shows a "Home Index!" message, your server is running.

-5) copy the front folder into your local server;
+5) Copy the front folder into your local server;

-6) open the index.html file on your local server (ex: http://localhost/front/index.html)
+6) Open the index.html file on your local server (ex: http://localhost/front/index.html)

-6) enter a name and an email.
+6) Enter a name and an email.
 If the popup messages "login feito com sucesso" (login success) and "acesso salvo" (access saved) shows up, the environment is working.

-7) enter on your server running page /contatos (http://localhost:3000/acessos).
+7) Enter on your server running page /contatos (http://localhost:3000/acessos).
 It will show you the last 50 recorded entries on a desc order.

 How it works
 ===================

 The backend has two main services:

-- /contatosCreate -> receive both "nome" (name) and "email" vars, record the user on the database and then return its id.
+- /contatosCreate -> Receive both "nome" (name) and "email" vars, record the user on the database and then return its id.
 If the email already exist, it returns the previous recorded user.

-- /acessosCreate -> receive the user id ("contato_id") and the page name, records the access and then return its id.
+- /acessosCreate -> Receive the user id ("contato_id") and the page name, records the access and then return its id.

 The Javascript receive the login information send to the Ruby backend and receive a response.
 If there is alredy an user with the same email, it will return the previous user.